t-reents/torch-sim/docs/index.md

 :class-header: bg-light
 **User Guide** 🚀
 ^^^
-The user guide provides in-depth information and tutorials for using *torch_sim*.
+The user guide provides in-depth information and tutorials for using *TorchSim*.
 :::

 :::{grid-item-card}